momiji15/apptomap/R Ready to Map/Project and Grading Rubric.md

   10. Presentation flow(making sure the presentation is cohesive and all members taking a part). <b>10 points</b>

 Make sure to publish your R Markdown presentation and R Markdown document on RPubs.
 You can attach a link to your documents in a Word document and submit them to ELC.
 Only one person per group needs to submit a link.
 Make sure to put the name of your team members on your Word document, R Markdown presention, and R Markdown document.
 Points will be taken off you fail to do this!

+<b> Everyone must do their fair share of work</b>.
+Of course, there will be a delegation of tasks, but it is expected that all students participate in creating the deliverables(R Markdown Presentation and Document) and doing the presentation.

 ### Total Points: 100